vandycknick/nvd.codes/2020/2020-05-31-set-up-docker-from-scratch-on-wsl2.md

    stable"
 ```

-Ok that's all the setup and preparation work we needed to get done.
+Ok, that's all the setup and preparation work we needed to get done.
 Now let's get our hands dirty and install docker.
 If you prefer to install a specific version, then have a look at the official docs again.
 Those will explain what you need to change to the following command to install that specific version.

 ```bash
 sudo apt-get update